 A short, but rewarding, walk just a 20 minute drive from Portree.
 Hike towards the Trotternish Ridge and its array of interesting rock features until reaching the needle of rock known locally as The Old Man of Storr.
 The views over the Sound of Raasay to the mainland are spectacular rendering this one of Skye's most popular hikes.
 Its popularity means it's best enjoyed in the morning or during the quieter months of the tourist season.

 8) Ring of Brodgar to Stenness, Orkney

 On our NC500 with a twist you'll spend two nights on Orkney.
 This stone circle, constructed around 2500-2000 BC, is now a UNESCO World Heritage Site.
 As the third largest stone circle in Britain it's one of the most popular visitor attractions on Orkney, yet the reason of their construction is as yet unknown.
 They are thought to have been a site of ritual, religious practice or for astrological observation.

 A justifiably popular hike from Glencoe's iconic Three Sisters viewpoint, up into a wooded hanging valley surrounded by peaks.
 The route covers rough ground, but the sure-footed will be rewarded with views of this dramatic valley where the MacDonald clan of Glencoe used to hide their rustled cattle.

 10) Smoo Cave, Sutherland

 A visit to Smoo Cave, and perhaps a short walk along the coast, are the perfect antidote for a rainy day.
 Smoo Cave is a massive sea cave carved out by a combination of the freshwater stream flowing in from the back and wave action carving it out from the front.
-The cave is a well-known attraction and with floodlights set-up inside you can really appreciate the caves features.
+The cave is a well-known attraction and with floodlights set-up inside you can really appreciate its subterranean features.